 The curriculum is designed so that students can complete the doctoral program requirements after approximately five years of graduate study beyond the baccalaureate degree.
-The five years includes a full year of internship (i.e., a 2000 clock-hour internship).
+(The five years includes a full year of a 2000 clock-hour internship.)

 Core Foundation Courses